MarioRashadHUB/BMW-Price-Analysis/README.md

 ## Data

-This scraper has been created to specifically scrape all BMW listings
+This scraper has been created to specifically scrape all BMW listings from truecar.com

 ![alt text](https://github.com/MarioRashadHUB/truecar_bmw_scraper/blob/master/images/dfpic.png)